 To evaluate a business against the market

 No business is untouchable and we have seen this is very much the case in 2020.
 While managers and owners might have a strong handle on everything happening within their own boundaries, it’s equally important to understand the ever-changing market too.
+We know 2021 is going to be one of the most challenging and changeable years many of us will ever see!

 Writing a business plan and taking advice from consultants and suppliers goes a long way in helping to better understand a business’ competition and the market it is operating in, or wants to move in to.
 Understanding the latest consumer trends, potential disruptions and any other insights that may provide support in the future can’t be understated.

-Business development doesn’t ned to be a risky business, but it can be if operators don’t use all the tools within reach to write a plan.
+Business development doesn’t need to be a risky business, but it can be if operators don’t use all the tools within reach to write a plan.
 Risk becomes significantly more manageable once tested against an established business plan, so using networked contacts and consultants can really help.

 Drawing up financial plans, which cover everything from daily operational needs, to longer term business development projects can all help reduce the risk factor from a gut feeling passionate decision focus.